10 (Southern Cross Austereo): 1992–2016: 10 affiliation

 Regional Victoria was aggregated in 1992.
 VIC Television, based in Shepparton and Ballarat affiliated with the Nine Network, while Prime Television, based in Albury-Wodonga became an affiliate of the Seven Network.
 Southern Cross, therefore, took on an affiliation with Network Ten.
 Soon after, it changed its name and logo to SCN, directly emulating the look of its metropolitan counterpart.
 Local news was axed six months later, while the name and logo changed once again to Ten Victoria along with new names Ten Capital, Ten Northern NSW & Ten Queensland as they carried and introduced the Network Ten logo into their brand.

-Canberra-based station Capital Television was purchased by Southern Cross’ owner, Southern Cross Broadcasting, in 1994.
+Canberra-based station Capital Television was purchased by Southern Cross' owner, Southern Cross Broadcasting, in 1994.
 It was soon integrated into the network, taking on the name Ten Capital soon after.

 Southern Cross Broadcasting acquired Telecasters Australia in 2001.
 As a result, Ten Queensland and Ten Northern NSW became a part of the Southern Cross Ten network, while Telecasters' other assets – Seven Darwin and Seven Central – were later integrated into the Southern Cross network.
 Local news bulletins in Canberra and parts of Queensland were axed on 22 November 2001 – one of a number of moves taken by Southern Cross and competitor Prime Television that resulted in an investigation by the Australian Broadcasting Authority into the adequacy of regional news.

 The network expanded into the Spencer Gulf and Broken Hill areas on 31 December 2003 under a supplementary license granted to Southern Cross GTS/BKN by the ABA.

 Southern Cross Ten moved away from generic Network Ten branding – in use since the early 1990s for most areas – with a new logo, similar to that of parent company Southern Cross Broadcasting in 2005.

 Three-minute local news updates were introduced in 2004, following recommendations put into place following the ABA's report.
 The brief bulletins, produced out of the network's Canberra production centre, are made for the network's seventeen license areas.

 Southern Cross Ten began broadcasting MyTalk, a datacast channel owned by Southern Cross Broadcasting on 13 April 2007 on LCN 55.

-It was anticipated that the network would be acquired by the Macquarie Media Group, following a A$1.35 billion takeover recommendation made to shareholders by Southern Cross Broadcasting to shareholder on 3 July 2007, and on 5 November 2007 this purchase was completed.
+It was anticipated that the network would be acquired by the Macquarie Media Group, following a A$1.35 billion takeover recommendation made to shareholders by Southern Cross Broadcasting on 3 July 2007, and on 5 November 2007, this purchase was completed.

 Southern Cross Ten ceased to broadcast MyTalk on 25 February 2008, after the Macquarie acquisition.

 Southern Cross Ten began broadcasting Ten's digital channel, One HD (now 10 Bold) on 2 July 2009 on LCN 50.

 Southern Cross Ten began broadcasting Ten's digital channel, Eleven (now 10 Peach) on 11 January 2011 on LCN 55.

-Southern Cross Ten began broadcasting Ten’s datacast channel, TVSN in December 2012 on LCN 54.
+Southern Cross Ten began broadcasting Ten's datacast channel, TVSN in December 2012 on LCN 54.

-Southern Cross Ten began broadcasting their own datacast channel, Aspire TV on 21 May 2013 on LCN 56.
+Southern Cross Ten began broadcasting its own datacast channel, Aspire TV on 21 May 2013 on LCN 56.